shehzadhashmis/springcloudwatch/README.md

 ## Access CloudWatch From AWS Console
-Login to AWS Console [https://console.aws.amazon.com](https://console.aws.amazon.com) Select CloudWatch from the available services and then from the left side panel expand Metrics where you can find All metrics.
+Login to AWS Console [https://console.aws.amazon.com](https://console.aws.amazon.com).
+Select CloudWatch from the available services and then from the left side panel expand Metrics where you can find All metrics.

 <img width="1666" alt="Screen Shot 2021-09-21 at 9 34 50 AM" src="https://user-images.githubusercontent.com/91077741/134118172-bfb33548-857d-4760-8f85-e980e533441a.png">

-Here you can see our customer namespace cloudwatch_production.
+Here you can see our custom namespace cloudwatch_production.
 Please click on it.

 <img width="1679" alt="Screen Shot 2021-09-21 at 10 48 36 AM" src="https://user-images.githubusercontent.com/91077741/134118557-b25653a5-a4a1-4ef7-a215-5f89b7cb5a1e.png">

 ## Creating Dashboards
 There are plenty of metrics that we can use and build dashboards based on the particular requirement or use case.
-Here are some of dashboards that have been created.
+Here are some of the dashboards that have been created.

 <img width="1679" alt="Screen Shot 2021-09-21 at 10 05 28 AM" src="https://user-images.githubusercontent.com/91077741/134118334-7280a3ed-a4e2-47aa-840e-e74cf405e2d1.png">